 1. Wayfinding tools

-When we’re finally back in office the last thing we want is hassle and complications, right?
+When we finally return to the office the last thing we want is hassle and complications, right?
 Make your workplace ready for homecoming now and be sure to harvest the crop!